 Ingredients

-- 1 cup dry white beans, or 3 cups canned, drained and washed.
-If using dry beans, soak overnight and cook until tender. (cannelini or great northern or navy beans will do)
+- 1 cup dried white beans (or 3 cups canned, drained and washed.
+If using dry beans, soak overnight and cook until tender.
+Great northern or navy beans will do)

-- 15 mushrooms sliced (use any kind-- wild mushrooms would be great here.
-I used crimini because I always have them on hand)
+- 15 cremini mushrooms or button mushrooms (sliced.
+Use any kind-- wild mushrooms would be great here.
+I used crimini because I always have them on hand.)

 - 2 bay leaves